symfony/symfony-docs/http_client.rst

         $formData->getParts(); // Returns two instances of TextPart both
                                // with the name "array_field"

-    .. versionadded:: 5.2

-        The alternative array structure was introduced in Symfony 5.2.

 By default, HttpClient streams the body contents when uploading them.
 This might not work with all servers, resulting in HTTP status code 411 ("Length Required") because there is no ``Content-Length`` header.
 The solution is to turn the body